javascript-tutorial/en.javascript.info/2-ui/3-event-details/7-keyboard-events/article.md

 As we know, the `false` value returned from the event handler, assigned using a DOM property or an attribute, such as above, prevents the default action, so nothing appears in the `<input>` for keys that don't pass the test.
 (The `true` value returned doesn't affect anything, only returning `false` matters)

 Please note that special keys, such as `key:Backspace`, `key:Left`, `key:Right`, do not work in the input.
-That's a side-effect of the strict filter `checkPhoneKey`.
+That's a side effect of the strict filter `checkPhoneKey`.
 These keys make it return `false`.

 Let's relax the filter a little bit by allowing arrow keys `key:Left`, `key:Right` and `key:Delete`, `key:Backspace`: